Danish man held over deadly bow-and-arrow attack in Norway

 The suspect is being held on preliminary charges which is a step short of formal charges.
 Police believe he acted alone.

 Police were alerted to the attack around 6:15 p.m.
 Wednesday and arrested the suspect about 30 minutes later.
-The community of some 26,000 inhabitants is about 66 kilometers (41 miles) southwest of Oslo.

-Police spokesman Oeyvind Aas said that they “we will return to a more detailed description of the course of events when we have a better overview of what happened.”
+Police spokesman Oeyvind Aas said that “we will return to a more detailed description of the course of events when we have a better overview of what happened.”